Weekend Taste of Miami With Kids

 We booked a cruise out of Miami over winter break.
 Since we’d never been to this famously colorful Florida beach city, we decided to spend 48 hours exploring.

 We discovered that Miami is a city of neighborhoods and with the help of friends and Google we found interesting places to explore and things to do that the whole family enjoyed.
-Since Miami is known for its dynamic and not expensive food scene, several of those activities involved eating.
+Since this Florida city is known for its dynamic and not expensive food scene, several of those activities involved eating.

 Here are our tips getting a real local taste of Miami on a a weekend vacation with kids.